-Nick was born on 10th of May in Monchengladbach, Germany, and was involved in motorsport from an early age, racing motocross bikes with his brothers when he was five.
+Nick was born in May 1977 in Monchengladbach, Germany, and was involved in motorsport from an early age, racing motocross bikes with his brothers Sven and Tim when he was five.
 When he was eight, he got his first kart and competed in various regional, national and international championships.
 At the age of 17, Heidfeld moved to the German Formula Ford and had an excellent debut.
 He won eight of nine races to claim the title.

 The following year, Nick became German International Formula Ford 1800 Championship winner before entering the German Formula 3 Championship in 1996.
 Again, Heidfeld impressed with three race wins and with the third place overall.
-If not the biggest, surely the most important achievement for his further career was the victory at Macau Grand Prix.
+He performed well in the non-championship Macau Grand Prix, winning one heat and finishing sixth overall.
 That success later helped Nick to sign a contract with the West Competition team, led by Norbert Haug.

 Unfortunately, in 2002, Heidfeld failed to repeat the results from the previous year and finished 10th in the championship.
 He was 14th in 2003, failing to clinch a podium finish in both previous years, but still scoring some points with a small team and not enough competitive cars.

 After leaving Formula 1, the German turned his focus to endurance racing.
 He signed a contract with the well-known Rebellion Racing to drive in the FIA World Endurance Championship.
-He had some good performances in the WEC, and the one that is definitely most noticeable is the LMP1-L class victory at 24 Hours of Le Mans in 2014, driving alongside Nicolas Prost and Mathias Beche.
+He had some good performances in the WEC and Le Mans 24 Hours.
+He finished fourth overall at Le Mans two times, in 2012 and 2014.
+In 2014, he was also the winner of LMP1-L class, together with Nicolas Prost and Mathias Beche.

-In 2013, Heidfeld had a stint in American Le Mans Series in which he was runner-up, even after driving in only four races.
+In 2013, Heidfeld had a stint in American Le Mans Series in which he was runner-up, even after driving in only four races for Rebellion Racing.
 He was the winner at Petit Le Mans, second at Long Beach and Laguna Seca and third at Sebring.

 Heidfeld was one of those who got a chance to be among the pioneers of the new racing series - Formula E. With the Venturi Grand Prix team in the 2014/2015 season, he was 12th in the championship with a third place in Moscow ePrix as the season highlight, while for the following season, Nick had moved to Mahindra Racing.
-In 2016, he finished 10th in the final classification.
+In 2016, he finished 10th in the final classification with just one podium.